sf-wdi-34/schedule/hw/week-05.md

 ### Monday

+**link to submit in Monday's pulse check form: your angular book app repository**

 1. Finish Tunely-Angular sprint 5, through step 3 (deleting a song).
 Make sure you push your work to GitHub!

 1. Get ready for promises!
 Spend about 40-60 minutes investigating promises with the resources below: